American Forts: East

 (1777 - 1778), Valley Forge

 The famous Patriot winter encampment of the American Revolution (Dec.
 1777 - June 1778).
-Defensive works built were Fort Greene, Fort Huntington, Fort Muhlenberg, Star Redoubt, Stirling Redoubt, and Fort Washington (2).
-Two of the earthworks have been restored, including Fort Washington, located by the Memorial Arch.
-Admission fee.
+Defensive redoubts built were Fort Greene, Fort Huntington (Redoubt #4), Fort Muhlenberg (Redoubt #2), Star Redoubt, Stirling Redoubt, and Fort Washington (2), along with trenchworks located along the southern and western sides of the encampment area.

 Wentz Farm Encampment